 This can mean a lot of money.
 The statutory caps range anywhere from $150,000 to $1.5 million, depending on the type of injury, and the particular defendant.
 Those caps can be grossly unfair to a medical malpractice victim whose life was completely destroyed by medical negligence.
 Before this ruling, the only real money they could recover under this outrageous statute was the value of past and future medical treatment, and lost wages.

-Still, this is undeniably a victory for medical malpractice personal injury victims, who have long deserved more than Florida’s med mal statute gave them.
+This was undeniably a victory for medical malpractice personal injury victims, who long deserved more than Florida’s med mal statute gave them.

 Surgical Error Perforating Esophagus Caused Extreme Suffering